Titan Planet Logo

 app/actions/hello.js

-export default function hello(req) {
+export function run(req) {

 }